manonpbart/Machine-Learning-for-Optical-Communication/README.md

 #### Generative convolutional autoencoder

 In the GenerativeModel code, there is a denoising convolutional autoencoder which reduces the effects of turbulence on input images.
+The full code can be found under  **beam_project/examples/GenerativeModel.ipynb**.
 This can be called using:

         autoenc = ConvAutoencoder(
             input_shape=images.shape[1:],